aparnaullas97/grn-benchmark/src/diffcorr/README.md

     <img src="https://github.com/aparnaullas97/grn-benchmark/blob/main/src/diffcorr/ImageResouces/DiffCorr.png" width="500" >
 </div>

-### About the datasets
+### The datasets
-The following bulletins describe the features, functionalities, and structure of the DiffCorr package
+The DiffCorr package was implemented on the following datasets
 1. **Golub Dataset**: This dataset consist of gene expression profiles from 38 tumor samples including 2 different leukemia subtypes: 27 acute lymphoblastic leukemia (ALL) and 11 acute myeloid leukemia (AML) samples (Golub et al., 1999).

 2. **Arabidopsis**: Kusano et al. studied a type of Arabidopsis thaliana, a common plant used for research, that doesn't have flavonoids, which are compounds found in plants.
 They compared this plant to the normal type using a method called gas chromatography coupled with mass spectrometry (GC–MS) to analyze the chemicals present.
 The mutant plant doesn't have a gene called chalcone synthase (CHS), so it can't make any flavonoids.
 Flavonoids are chemicals in plants that help protect them from ultraviolet B (UV-B) radiation.